7 unmissable free things to do in San Cristobal Galapagos and other tips

 Snorkeling at Kicker Rock (Leon Dormido) (100 USD)

-This tour lasts just half a day and includes a longer snorkel tour where you will go all around the Leon Dormido, instead of doing half of it as we did on the 360 San Cristobal tour.
+This tour lasts just half a day and includes a longer snorkel tour, where you will explore all around the Leon Dormido, rather than just half of it as we did on the 360 San Cristobal tour.

-If you are a diver though, I would rather do the diving at Kicker Rock rather than snorkeling because you will have more chances to see the hammerheads sharks which we hoped to see but didn’t.
+If you are a diver, though, I would rather do the diving at Kicker Rock rather than snorkeling because you will have more chances to see the hammerhead sharks, which we hoped to see but didn’t.

 Diving at Kicker Rock (200USD)